justicehub-in/ckanext-emailauth/README.rst

    config file (by default the config file is located at ``/etc/ckan/default/production.ini``).

-4. Follow configuration step below to add necessary details
+4. Follow configuration step below to add necessary details and then do Database Initialization

 5. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu::